 We found nothing explicit.
 There was, however, a disturbing caricature in The Londoner.
 These stylized depictions of the tons‘ exploits could be found in almost every newspaper nowadays.
 They were bold, brash, and wildly inappropriate at times.
 This was one of those times.

 It depicted the Prince Regent in a room full of what the artist clearly meant to be his sycophants.
-The Prince was seated at a card table, squandering more of his inheritance.
+The prince was seated at a card table, squandering more of his inheritance.
 Around him, noblemen diced, whored, drank, and debauched themselves in a hundred other ways.
 It was so crowded that I nearly missed it at first, but there, in the very back corner of the room, two heads were bent far too close together.
-One was blonde and curly, the other large and dark.
-They could have been trying to be heard over the clamor of the room, but something in the way the artist drew them was…suggestive.
+One man was blonde, a wave drawn into his hair, the other large and dark.
+They could have been trying to make their voices heard over the clamor of the room, but something in the way the artist drew them was…suggestive.
 The slight hint of a smile, the gleam of the eyes, the way the larger man’s hand rested possessively on the shoulder of the smaller’s – it all hinted at something much more intimate than idle conversation.

 I stood from my chair.
 “My eyes are beginning to cross.
 The rest can wait until later.”

 Together, we gathered the unread papers and set them in a tidy pile on the table.
 I saw Harriet to the door, so that she wouldn’t have to face the Janissary alone, and once she was gone, I hid the papers behind a row of books on one of John’s bookshelves.
 Only when I was sure they couldn’t be glimpsed from the room did I leave.